Balochistan Govt Announces Financial Package For Artists - UrduPoint

 Balochistan Govt Announces Financial Package For Artists

-The Balochistan government has announced special financial package for the artists affected due to coronaviurs lockdown in the province
+Balochistan government has announced special financial package for the artists affected due to weeks long lockdown in the province due to COVID-19 pandemic

 According to official source, the special package would provide assistance to the artists to run the day to day business of their households.

-Balochistan Chief Minister Jam Kamal Khan gave the approval of the special package.
+Balochistan Chief Minister Jam Kamal Khan has given the approval of the special package.

 There were more than 1200 artists registered in the province and many others would be registered soon as the process was continued.